praveenprabharavindran/agents-intensive-capstone-2025/README.md

 **Role:** Surfaces emotional and instinctual concerns.

-> "Oh, a 4-day workweek?
-My gut just **twists** a little.
-It feels… risky.
->
-> And the SLA… 24/7 support.
-My stomach clenches thinking about that.
-It feels like a big, cold, hard *no*."
+> My immediate gut reaction is **NO**.
+The idea of a four-day week feels risky given our 24/7 SLA obligations.
+The thought of reduced coverage—especially on Fridays—raises anxiety about potential service gaps.
+Compressing five days of work into four also feels like a setup for burnout rather than relief.
+Instinctively, this move seems premature and potentially destabilizing.

 ---

 ### ⬛ **Black Hat: Caution & Critical Judgment**

-**Role:** Identifies risks, weak points, and worst‑case scenarios.
+**Role:** Identifies risks, weak points, and worst-case scenarios.

-> "Let's dissect this with cold, hard logic.
+> **Top Risks** … coverage gaps on Fridays; reduced sprint days impact velocity …
 >
-> **The Core Problem: The Illusion of Efficiency**
-> To keep 40 hours, you'd condense them into four 10‑hour days.
+> **Failure Scenario** … Friday incident with no on‑call staff → SLA breach …
 >
-> **The SLA is a Bomb Waiting to Explode**
-> Failing to meet SLA expectations during transition is a real risk."
+> **Bottom Line** … 4‑day week is high risk without strong coverage …

 ---